-When such overdue interest is collected, they are recognized in the year income under the item "Interest income".
+When such overdue interest is collected, it is recognized in the year income under the heading "Interest income".

-As for the accrued non-collected interest corresponding to the loans deemed as non-performing portfolio, an estimate equivalent to the total thereof is performed when transferring the loan as non-performing portfolio.
+As for the accrued non-collected interest corresponding to loans deemed as non-performing portfolio, an estimate equivalent to the total thereof is performed when transferring the loan as non-performing portfolio.
 Such estimate is canceled when the interest is actually collected or when there is evidence of sustained payment.